brycewray/hugo_solo/content/posts/2018/10/post-2/index.md

 &nbsp;<br />

-Your opening text goes here
+ Your opening text goes here.

 ## In-article heading --- it's an H2 because your title is the H1